CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 1. So Glad I'm Me: This song is a standard, run-of-the-mill WCS song, except **every single phrase change** is accented.
 You'll see what I mean.
 2. Jamming: This is one of those exception songs.
 It has a sharp stop on the (4, 5), which requires slight modification of the math to hit it.
 In this case, just add to 5 instead of 10.
 3. Cleo's Mood: This is a 12-bar blues song, which means a phrase is 6 dance measures.
+Also, it hits on the 5 instead of the one.
 You'll have to hit on the (6, 5) to nail this song.
 4. State Line: This is a weird song that does a half-baked hit on every other 5.
 Just to show some spice.
+Good luck...
-5. Move Me: This song is absolute gas, but it hits on the 2 after the phrase change.
+5. Move Me: This song is absolute gas, and it hits on the 2 after the phrase change.
 Execute your figures the same way you would normally, but save the money shot for the 2.
+6. Stays the Same: This song is a standard WCS as well, and I added it to practice the different types of hits.

 # Figure Compendium